-On this page, you’ll find credit card ownership statistics, along with the number of credit cards in use, how many credit cards the average person has and the leading issuing banks, how many cards each bank has.
+On this page, you’ll find credit card ownership statistics, including: the number of cards currently in use, the average number of cards per person, the leading issuing banks, and how many cards each bank has in circulation.

-Additionally, you can find how many cards are in circulation by brand, the users per card brand, the market share of each credit card brand and the average number of cards by generation.
+Additionally, you can find how many cards are in circulation by brand, the users per card brand, the market share of each brand, and the average number of cards by generation.

-According to a recent survey by the Federal Reserve Bank, respondents revealed that more credit cards in use today than in the last two surveyed times, it is easy to guess that the national average credit card debt is also rising.
+According to a recent survey by the Federal Reserve Bank, respondents revealed that more credit cards are in use today and the national average credit card debt is also rising.
 Unsurprisingly, the national average household credit card debt sits at $5,331.
-Out of the countries in the top 10 GDP, the USA’s average credit card debt is almost $1,200 more than the second highest country.
-While less people are getting credit cards than in years past, the average credit card debt by person continues to grow.
+Out of the countries in the top 10 GDP, the United States of America’s average credit card debt is almost $1,200 more than the second highest country.
+Credit card debt makes up the bulk of revolving debt in America.

-70% of the United States population carries a credit card.
-The majority of the population carries at least one type of credit card, with 34% of Americans carrying 3 or more cards.
-Most Americans carry more than one card, most likely because it will raise your credit limit as the funds are dispatched among multiple different outlets.
+70% of the United States population carries a credit card, with 34% of Americans carrying 3 or more cards.
+However, most Americans carry more than one, most likely because it will raise your credit limit as the funds are dispatched among multiple different outlets.

-Chase is the most popular of the issuing banks out there, with 93 million credit cards in circulation.
+Chase is by far the most popular of the issuing banks out there, with 93 million credit cards in circulation.
 Each issuer offers several different types cards than other issuers.
-Because of this, you’ll find different rates with each issuing bank.
+Because of this, you’ll find different rates and perks with each issuing bank.

 The four major credit card companies are Visa, Mastercard, Discover and American Express.
 All of these companies have left their mark on consumers internationally, making up the majority of the 2.8 billion credit cards in the world.

 The powerhouses of the credit card industry are definitely Visa and Mastercard.
-With over a billion credit cards in circulation from them alone, they make up a very high amount of the national total credit cards in circulation nationally, while American Express has the lowest credit card numbers.
+With over a billion credit cards in circulation from them alone, they make up the majority of the total credit cards in circulation nationally, while American Express has the lowest credit card numbers.

 Baby boomers have the most amount of credit cards per person, with Generation Z having the fewest.
 As baby boomers in their 40’s and 50’s, the economic prime of life, it makes sense that they would have the most amount of credit cards because they can pay them off with more ease than individuals in another generation.

-Gen Z, on the other hand, has the fewest credit cards per individual because they are the youngest generation.
+Gen Z, on the other hand, has the lowest average credit cards per individual because they are the youngest generation.
 Right around the age of 18, they have little to no credit history or need for a credit card.
 In fact, many are not even old enough to get a credit card without their guardian’s signature.
 Some college students open a credit account to begin building their credit history.

 Finally, the silent generation has, on average, a half less credit card than baby boomers.
 This shows that as people grow older, they may be more careful about using a credit card due have a fixed income.
 They also may have a great credit history and have cards with great interest rates and a lofty credit limit, so they wouldn’t need as many.
 They may be more careful about using a credit card thus giving them less average revolving credit card debt than other generations.

 downloads and resources